 Although no doctoral programs in neurology exist, students can earn a PhD in Neuroscience, which involves the study of the human brain from a biological, physiological and neurological standpoint.
 Some programs allow students to choose an area of specialization, such as synapses, cells and circuits, learning and memory, neural development, neurogenetics or neuroimaging.
 The goal of a PhD program is to prepare students for careers in neurological scientific research.

 Neuroscience PhD applicants are expected to hold a master's degree in neuroscience or a closely related area.
 Potential candidates provide letters of recommendation, transcripts, resumes of professional experience and GRE scores.

 Programs stress clinical practice, as well as the application of theories and principles in a laboratory setting.
 Students may have the opportunity to gain teaching experience.
 In addition to completing a dissertation project, students engage in advanced coursework, lab rotations and seminars coving the following topics:

 Popular Career Options

-Students with a Ph.D. in neuroscience often gravitate toward careers in academia or research.
-Some popular career options include:
+Students with a PhD in neuroscience often gravitate toward careers in academia or research.
+Popular options include: